pydio/pydio-doc-howto/cells_metrics_with_elastic_stack.md

 ### Install Kibana and Elasticsearch on the server that is going to process the data

-Actually you could install them all in different machines for resources management but for our example Kibana and Elasticsearch are going to run on 1 server.
+Actually you could install them all in different machines for resource management but for our example Kibana and Elasticsearch are going to run on 1 server.

-* Firstly, let's make sure that you have **Java 8** by running `java -version`, otherwise to install java 8, use the following commands (for this example openjdk is used but you can use Oracle's Java).
+* First, let's make sure that you have **Java 8** by running `java -version`, otherwise to install java 8, use the following commands (for this example openjdk is used but you can use Oracle's Java).

 ```bash
 sudo apt install openjdk-8-jdk-headless
 sudo apt install openjdk-8-jre-headless
 ```

-then add the elastic repository,
+- Then add the elastic repository,

->debian users might need this: `sudo apt-get install apt-transport-https`
+ - **Debian** users might need this software `sudo apt-get install apt-transport-https`

 ```bash
 wget -qO - https://artifacts.elastic.co/GPG-KEY-elasticsearch | sudo apt-key add -